physiokey equine therapy may help soft tissue trauma as well as strain and tension areas areas along the back, hindquarters, hamstrings and neck.

 Is physiokey Equine Therapy safe?

 physiokey equine therapy is extremely safe.
 There are no adverse side-effects and very few contraindications.
 The animals usually enjoy having treatment due to the endorphin release experienced when the neuropeptide-healing chemicals are released in response to the physiokey impulse.
-Horses will droop their lower lip and appear sedated!
+Horses may droop their lower lip and appear sedated!
 The results from physiokey equine therapy are fast, intense, and long lasting.

 How does it work?